joschabach/joschabach.github.io/_posts/computation/2016-09-23-from-computation-to-ethics.md

 title: "From elementary computation to ethics?"
 tags:
   - computation
-  - Nick Bostrom
-  - Elon Musk
+  - ethics
-  - simulated universe
+  - David Chapman
-  - reversible computation
+  - Buddhism
-  - entropy
+  - universe
 excerpt: "Some preliminary thoughts and arguments on the feasibility of ultimate norms, starting from a foundation of general computationalism"
 ---